Belgium beat England to top spot with Januzaj strike

 WHOLESALE CHANGES

-When Belgium and England play in the last 16 their lineups will bear little resemblance to those fielded on Thursday.
+When Belgium and England play their last 16 matches the lineups will bear little resemblance to those on Thursday.

-As expected both managers used their squads to the full - Martinez switching nine players and Southgate bringing in eight from his reserves, a decision he had described as a 'no brainer' in the circumstances.
+As expected they used their squads to the full - Martinez switching nine players and Southgate bringing in eight, a decision he described as a 'no brainer' in the circumstances.

 Belgium created the better openings in a poor first half while England showed greater urgency but a lack of finesse in the final third where they missed tournament top scorer Kane and the movement of Jesse Lingard, who both watched from the bench.